Sword of Origin: Zero

-Louise frowned, turning that over in her mind, but then shook her head.
-"No, I meant your actual name, not your runic one."
+Louise frowned, seemingly mulling over his words, but then shook her head.
+"Not that.
+I meant your actual name, not your runic one."

 "Ah."
-The Sword's expression faltered, and his calm smiled turned to a bitter one. "…I have no name, but this person was once known as Emiya Shirou, Master.
+His expression faltered, and his calm smile turned into a bitter one. "...I have no name, but this person was once known as Emiya Shirou, Master.
 Does that answer your question?"